Malachov/mypythontools/README.md

 If you are not sure whether structure of your app will work with this code, check `project-starter` on github in content folder.

-Paths are infered, but if you have atypical structure or have more projects in cwd, use `mypythontools.paths.set_paths()`.
+Paths are infered, but if you have atypical structure or have more projects in cwd, setup paths in paths module.

 There is also some extra stuff, that is not bundled via PyPI (cookiecutter, CSS for readthedocs etc.), such a content is in folder Content.